w3bdesign/dfweb-v4/README.md

 - Fully responsive design tested on all devices
 - React Icons for project icons
 - Tailwind CSS for styling
-- Google fonts with Lato (optimized with @next/font for Next.js)
 - Animated reusable input fields

 ### Accessibility

 - WCAG accessibility tested
 - Accessibility testing with Cypress Axe
-- Accessibility testing with Axe in Storybook for each component

 ### Devops / Code quality